dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Protocol Overview # {#sec-overview}

 This protocol defines how a CoAP-based Authorization Server informs Clients and Resource Servers, i.e., registered devices, about pertaining revoked Access Tokens.
-How the relationship between the registered device and the Authorization Server is established is out of the scope of this specification.
+How the relationship between a registered device and the Authorization Server is established is out of the scope of this specification.

 At a high level, the steps of this protocol are as follows.

 * Upon startup, the Authorization Server creates a single TRL resource.
 At any point in time, the TRL resource represents the list of all revoked Access Tokens issued by the Authorization Server that are not expired yet.

-* When a device registers at the Authorization Server, it receives the url-path to the TRL resource.
+* When a device registers at the Authorization Server, it also receives the url-path to the TRL resource.

-   After the registration procedure is finished, the registered device sends an Observation Request to that TRL resource as described in {{RFC7641}}, i.e., a GET request with an Observe option set to 0 (register).
+   After the registration procedure is finished, the registered device can send an Observation Request to the TRL resource as described in {{RFC7641}}, i.e., a GET request with an Observe option set to 0 (register).
 By doing so, the registered device effectively subscribes to the TRL resource, as interested to receive notifications about its update.
 Upon receiving the request, the Authorization Server adds the registered device to the list of observers of the TRL resource.

    At any time, the registered device can send a GET request to the TRL endpoint.
 When doing so, it can request for: the current list of pertaining revoked Access Tokens (see {{ssec-trl-full-query}}); or the most recent TRL updates occurred over the list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).
 In either case, the registered device may especially rely on an Observation Request for subscribing to the TRL resource as discussed above.